sictweb/bti425-2020/notes/data-assoc-intro.md

 1. The "maker" identifier (and you must have that beforehand)
 2. If desired, the "models" matching criteria that meets your need (e.g. screen size larger than 4.0 inches)

-Finally, a variation on the previous query, assume that you want the "maker" data *included* in the result, when querying the "models" collection.
-Well, the query must include a command that will *de-reference* the associated or related "maker" for each "models" item returned.
+In a variation on the previous query, assume that you want the "maker" data *included* in the result, when querying the "models" collection.
+Well, the query must include a command (`populate()`) that will *de-reference* the associated or related "maker" for each "models" item returned.
 We'll see that in a future code example.

+Finally, assume that you want to query for one "maker" including all (or some of) its "models".
+This is a two-step query, and each result is returned separately.
+(You can then do whatever you want in your code - including combining them into a new data structure.)
+Here's the two-step query strategy:
+1. Fetch the specifically-desired "maker".
+2. Using the "maker" identifier, fetch all (or some) matching "models".

+Happy coding!

 <br>